UPDATE: This method no longer works as Microsoft has removed “All apps” from recent versions of Windows 10.

-The “All programs” button in Start menu has been renamed to “All apps” in Windows 10.
-Every PC user knows that clicking All apps or All programs button in the Start menu displays all installed programs/apps in Windows operating system.
+The “All programs” button in the Start menu has been renamed to “All apps” in Windows 10.
+Every PC user knows that clicking All apps or All programs button in the Start menu displays all installed programs/apps in the Windows operating system.

-If the All apps button is missing from Windows 10 Start menu or if you want to hide the All apps button from the Start for some reason, this guide is for you.
+If the All apps button is missing from the Windows 10 Start menu or if you want to hide the All apps button from the Start for some reason, this guide is for you.

 Method 1 of 2